PAE-HP-TARDOR-2025/firmware_updater/README.md

 │   └── partitions/               ← CSV partition tables for master/slave
 └── README.md (this file)
 ```

+## Getting Started

+### Option 1: Use the Library (Recommended for New Projects)

+The `library/` folder contains clean, reusable code that you can copy into any ESP-IDF project:

+1. Copy `library/master/` or `library/slave/` files to your project's `main/` folder
+2. Follow the examples in `library/README.md`
+3. Implement the weak SDO functions for master (or use the slave as-is)

+See [`library/README.md`](library/README.md) for complete example `main.c` files and setup instructions.

+### Option 2: Run the Full Demos

+The `librarywithfunctions/` folder contains complete working projects you can flash directly.

 Each project has its own detailed README:
 - `librarywithfunctions/master/demomaster/README.md` – ESP32 master documentation